-The 19th and SurveyMonkey have teamed up on a poll to explore core issues in our coverage.
-SurveyMonkey surveyed more than 20,000 adults on politics, abortion, caregiving, health care, the workplace and more.
-Here’s why we tackled this project — and how.
+For the second year in a row, The 19th and SurveyMonkey have teamed up on a poll to explore core issues in our coverage.
+SurveyMonkey surveyed more than 20,000 American adults on politics, abortion, gender-affirming care, guns, the workplace and more.
+Here’s why we tackled this project again — and how.

 Why do a poll?